Scopa Card Game Rules

 Next turns

 Players take turns until they play all cards in their hands.
-Then, the dealer provides them with a new set of three cards.
+Then, the dealer gives them a new set of three cards.
 All the remaining face-up cards in the center stay in their places.

-If there are no more cards to deal, pass the remaining cards in the center to the player who has captured the cards last. (note that this is not treated as scopa even if the card values match)
+If there are no more cards to deal, pass the remaining cards in the center to the player who has captured the cards last.
+(This is not treated as scopa even if the card values match.)

 Scopa Scoring

-Scoring is the most important (and complex) part of the gameplay.
-Players or teams must count their piles as follows:
+Now let’s look at the scoring – the most important (and complex) part of the gameplay.
+Players or teams must count their piles in Scopa as follows:

 • Scopa: Each sweep is rewarded with 1 point.